snowdriftcoop/snowdrift/README.md

     git pull git@gitorious.org:snowdrift/snowdrift.git

-Note: if you are collaborating with others before a patch is ready to go live and some participants use Gitorious and others use GitHub, you can pull by just using the full git address and just sending your collaborator a an e-mail or otherwise alerting them to pull your updates.
+Note: if you are collaborating with others before a patch is ready to go live and some participants use Gitorious and others use GitHub, you can pull by just using the full git address and then sending your collaborator a an e-mail or otherwise alerting them to pull your updates.

 Building
 --------

 Install ghc, cabal, and postgresql, however you do that on your system.
+Yesod also requires a few other items such as "happy" and "alex".

 On Debian-based GNU/Linux distros, that's:

     sudo apt-get install ghc cabal-install haskell-platform postgresql zlib1g-dev libpq-dev happy alex

-   *note: there have been some errors reported with older versions of ghc and the haskell-platform* At this time, we are using GHC 7.6.3 and Haskell Platform 2013.2.0.0 — both are included in the latest Ubuntu, and there are [instructions for building updated GHC on older Ubuntu-based systems](https://gist.github.com/Dexyne/5791465).
-We tested this with Ubuntu 12.04 LTS and it should work on derivatives as well (such as the fully-FLO Trisquel 6).
-These instructions or similar should work for other systems as well, but see <http://www.haskell.org/platform/> for more general info.
+**Note: we are now using GHC 7.8.2.** The Haskell Platform has not yet updated to it, but many systems have.
+If your system is still using an older version, you may need to manually upgrade.
+See <http://www.haskell.org/ghc/download>.

-(There are a few non-Haskell libraries with some dependencies which you may need to install and which presumably will be in your system's package manager.
+(There are also a few non-Haskell libraries with some dependencies which you may need to install and which presumably will be in your system's package manager.
 We don't have a full list compiled yet, but they can be picked out of the error messages if the commands below fail.
 If you make a list, please update this README and send a pull request!)

-Update cabal's package list:
+After installing everything, update cabal's package list:

     cabal update

-Add ~/.cabal/bin to your PATH; for bash, run the following command (also add it to your .bashrc (or equivalent) file so it will run automatically in the future):
+Add ~/.cabal/bin to your PATH; for bash, run the following command to also add it to your .bashrc (or equivalent) file so it will run automatically in the future:

     export PATH=~/.cabal/bin:$PATH

-Update cabal so you can use the new [sandbox](http://coldwa.st/e/blog/2013-08-20-Cabal-sandbox.html) feature in cabal 1.18+:
+Upgrade cabal itself:

     cabal install Cabal cabal-install